Is your Dog not listening to you?

 This is not the simplest command for your dog to master at the start but with persistence it can be learnt and is an ideal command to stop your dog getting into trouble when out and about.

-Very useful command, ideal for allowing you to enjoy visits to the local cafe, pubs or even just chatting to friends, by ensuring your dog is socially accepted and thus allowing you to do more with your dog, thus enriching yours and your dogs life.
+Very useful commands, ideal for allowing you to enjoy visits to the local cafe, pubs or even just chatting to friends, by ensuring your dog is socially accepted and thus allowing you to do more with your dog, thus enriching yours and your dogs life.